carpentries/amy/docs/procedures.md

 4. Follow Deployment Procedure (see below).

 5. Write to <amy@lists.carpentries.org> mailing list.
-    The suggested subject of the new thread is "[Amy] New release v2.X.Y".
+    The suggested subject of the new thread is "[AMY] New release v2.X.Y".

 # Release Procedure